d99mli/woodworking_mastery/README.md

 3. Retested the add_article function, works, adding to db.
 Needs to be completed with author (session user) and date_posted. completed.
 4. Have tested full CRUD functionality.
 Had trouble populating form fields for edit.
 Solved - Edit article populates form on entry.
 5. Continued testing on form validation. made some changes to validators.
 6. Add article does not work.
 All of a sudden..
 Edit articles works..
 Seems to be related to extension CKeditor for TextAreaField formatting..
+Have tried another to solve this issue, after a few hours sleep. still no effect..

 # Deployment
+Debugger is turned off.

 It is published using Github: https://github.com/d99mli/woodworking_mastery Deployed using Heroku: https://woodworking-mastery-d99mli.herokuapp.com/

 # Credits
 I have used Stackoverflow extensively during the Javascript parts of the course.
+Flask docs and WTForms docs have been used extensibly.
 The Code Institute walkthrough with Tim Nelson was the foundation to this course Corey Schafer and his Tutorial series on Flask was a great help https://www.youtube.com/c/Coreyms/videos

-## Wireframes
-To be continued...
-Wireframes produced on paper.
-To be scanned and published on github.

 ## Media
 -To be continued..
-All Video uploads are from youtube and links to original publisher.
-Pictures are from Unsplash.com and accredited to
+No media added...

 ## Acknowledgements